Csriso/Csriso/README.md

 ## 👨‍💻 Actually working on...

-Full stack developer for Culpass.com and doing 42 cursus
+Full stack developer for Culpass.com and 42 cursus

 ## 📦 Recent projects i've worked on